- Explore Parks

 With the emerald ash borer (EAB) already present in southeastern Wisconsin, Dane County is taking steps to prepare for this invasive beetle's arrival.
 With proactive preparation as its guiding philosophy, Dane County's EAB and Wood Utilization Strategic Management Plan will work to reduce the environmental impacts of the EAB within Dane County, mitigate the potential economic and social costs associated with control efforts and damage, and find ways to put wood formerly considered "waste" to positive and profitable use.
 Since an increased volume of wood residue will be among the EAB's most significant consequences, the plan also outlines various options for dealing with wood materialsâ€”from infestations as well as potential storm eventsâ€”in an economically and environmentally sound manner.

 The City of Madison established an EAB Task Force in January of 2008.
-Even though EAB has not yet been found in Madison, education, planning and detection efforts are well underway.
+In 2013 EAB was discovered in Madison.

 Each aldermanic district has its own EAB susceptible tree map.
 You will need to know what alder district you live in.